An atlas of K3 surfaces with finite automorphism group: Rank 5 lattices

-an the intersection number of these $8$ curves with $D_{4}$ is $2$.
-Therefore the linear system $|D_{4}|$ gives a singular model of $X$ as a quartic in $\PP^{3}$ which has a node and with $4$ hyperplane sections which are unions of two conics.
-One can check that the $8$ $\cu$-curves which are mapped to the conics and the $\cu$-curve which is contracted to the node generate the lattice $U(4)\oplus\mathbf{A}_{1}^{\oplus3}$.
-Using that model, let us prove the following \begin{prop} The moduli of K3 surfaces $X$ with $\NS X)\simeq U(4)\oplus\mathbf{A}_{1}^{\oplus3}$ is unirational. \end{prop}
+and the intersection number of these eight curves with $D_{4}$ is $2$.
+Therefore, the linear system $|D_{4}|$ gives a singular model of $X$ as a quartic in $\PP^{3}$ with a unique node and four hyperplane sections which are unions of two conics.
+One can check that the eight $\cu$-curves which are mapped to the conics and the $\cu$-curve which is contracted to the node generate the lattice $U(4)\oplus\mathbf{A}_{1}^{\oplus3}$.

-\begin{proof} In \cite{ACR}, we study surfaces $Y$ with $\NS Y)\simeq U(4)\oplus\mathbf{A}_{1}^{\oplus2}$ and we obtain that these surfaces are quartic surfaces with $4$ hyperplane sections which are unions of two conics, moreover such a generic surface has an equation of the form: